dominicegginton/spinner/README.md

 ## Documentation

 #### Creating a Spinner
-When creating an instance of `Spinner` the initialiser takes the following arguments:
+When creating an instance of `Spinner` the initializer takes the following arguments:
 - `pattern: SpinnerPattern` the pattern that the spinner will display
 - `text: String` the text that will displayed next to the spinner
 - `speed: Double` the speed the spinner will update at